garylzimmer/Gnome-Depot/README.md

     Then you can start buying items!
     Once you have finished buying items, you can enter how much GP your player has in "Starting GP".
     Hit "Calculate" and it will add all the prices up and tell you how much you have left.

-Limitations and TODO

-    Need to make it so the "Total in Cart" and "Ending GP" will update when adding or returning items, not just the calculate event.
-    Potentially add new screen to make editing and saving the item XML file possible and easy.